doctrine/orm/en/reference/working-with-associations.rst

 important to understand three main things:

--  The :ref:`concept of owning and inverse sides <association-mapping-owning-inverse>` in bidirectional associations.
+-  The :doc:`concept of owning and inverse sides <unitofwork-associations>` in bidirectional associations.
 -  If an entity is removed from a collection, the association is removed, not the entity itself.
 A collection of entities always